SkafteNicki/libcpab/README.md

     data_t2 = T.transform_data(data, theta)   # combination of the two last methods
     plot1 = T.visualize_vectorfield(theta)    # visualize the vectorfield of a given parametrization
     plot2 = visualize_tesselation(...)        # visualize the chosen tesselation
 ```

-We supply 3 demo files (in the demo folder) for each backend:
+We supply 3 demo files (comming soon) for each backend:
 * *_demo1.py: simple use of the library to transform data
 * *_demo2.py: image registration by incorporating the library in a tensorflow/pytorch optimization rutine
 * *_demo3.py: time series alignment by sampling approch